matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 ### Introduce `m.call.reject`

  * If the `m.call.invite` event has `version` `1`, a client wishing to reject the call sends an `m.call.reject` event.
-This rejects the call on all devices, but if another device has already sent an accept, it disregards the reject and carries on.
+This rejects the call on all devices, but if the calling device sees an accept, it disregards the reject event and carries on.
 The reject has a `party_id` just like an answer, and the caller sends a `select_answer` for it just like an answer.
 If the other client that had already sent an answer sees the caller select the reject response instead of its answer, it ends the call.